experimentAccount2/slpkg/README.rst

 with all dependencies together after editing configuration file '/etc/slpkg/slpkg.conf' (default is disable).
 Also you can check if packages used as dependency with additional option "--check-deps".
 Option "--tag" allow to remove packages with by TAG.
+Optional you can use dialog utility with additional option "--checklist" (require python2-pythondialog).

 The last command is useful to print the entire contents of a package installed on the system with the command '$ slpkg -d <packages>'.